Heinz Schmidt (pilot): Kuban, Kharkov and death

 Following his convalescence, Schmidt returned to the Eastern Front and was briefly assigned to 4.
 Staffel before he was transferred to 6.
 Staffel on 23 July.
 At the time of his return, II.
 Gruppe was based at Mariupol, and fighting in the Kuban bridgehead as part of the Battle of the Caucasus.
 On 27 July, Schmidt was appointed Staffelkapitän (squadron leader) of 6.
 Staffel, replacing Oberleutnant Helmut Lipfert who had temporarily held this position following the death of Oberleutnant Karl Ritzenberger on 24 May.
 The next day, he claimed his 131st victory, a Bell P-39 Airacobra fighter.
 The military situation of Army Group South resulted in splitting the forces of II.
 Gruppe.
 All of 6.
 Staffel and parts of 5.
 Staffel were relocated to Kutejnykowe, approximately 14 km west of Amvrosiivka, on 1 August.
 This task force was put under the command of Oberleutnant Gerhard Barkhorn.
 Two days later, Soviet forced launched the Belgorod-Kharkov Offensive Operation resulting in another redeployment of JG 52.
 Now based at the Kharkov-Rogan airfield, southeast of Kharkov, Schmidt became an "ace-in-a-day" again.
 That day, he was credited with five aerial victories, an Il-2, three Yakovlev Yak-1 fighters and a Lavochkin La-5 fighter.
 On 11 August, the task force was ordered from Charkow-Rogan to Lebedyn.
 Here it provided fighter protection over the areas of operation between the 8th Army and 4th Panzer Army.
 This transfer detached the task force from the command of I. Gruppe, to which it had been assigned.
 Barkhorn, who at the time also served as acting Gruppenkommandeur (group commander), stayed with I. Gruppe.
 Command of the task force subsequently went to Schmidt.
 He achieved his 150th aerial victory the next day after claiming a pair of Yak-1s.

 On 1 September, II.
-Gruppe was made complete again, reuniting with all three Staffeln at a makeshift airfield named Karlowka located located approximately 50 km east of Poltava.
+Gruppe was made complete again, reuniting with all three Staffeln at a makeshift airfield named Karlowka located approximately 50 km east of Poltava.
 On 5 September, Schmidt claimed his 172nd and 173rd victories, a La-5 and an Il-2.
 These were his final claims before he was posted as missing in action after aerial combat near Markor, near Kotelva, that day.
 His Bf 109 G-6 aircraft 'Yellow 7' (Werknummer 15903—factory number) was possibly shot down in error by Hungarian fighters operating in the same area.
 At the time of his death, he was the highest-scoring fighter pilot of II.
 Gruppe.
 Authors Prien, Stemmer, Rodeike and Bock state that the circumstances about his death remain unanswered.
 They further speculate that the story about him having been shot down by friendly fighters could be a myth, created to uphold the illusion that he was killed undefeated by the enemy.
 Schmidt was posthumously promoted to Hauptmann.
 Command of 6.
 Staffel again went to Lipfert.